Legomite/Siri/README.md

 An informational chat bot that you can talk to, and run commands

+## How to use prototype BETA snapshot's
+Copy and paste written code into a PHP file.
+If you cannot open the PHP file open it with a text editiong software.
+Second method, Download PHP file from repostitory
 ## Installation
 - Self Explanatory, drop the plugin into PocketMine's `plugins/` folder.
 - Restart the server